Managed Private Backup

 Service Description

-- Access to operational console
+- Access to the Operational Console.

-- Protection for physical servers and virtual machines
+- Protection for physical servers and virtual machines.

-- Protection for databases
+- Protection for databases.

-- Access to the MPB product page, including online documentation
+- Access to the MPB product page, including online documentation.

-- Backup platform managed by Equinix
+- Backup platform managed by Equinix.

 Protected Resources